-Woodland Carex and Bog-Fen Carex are binder-bound so you can add your own pages of notes and even begin a life-list!
-The books are now available for $24 each as we make room for Prarie Carex of the Upper Midwest, hopefully published in 2019.
+Both Woodland Carex and Bog-Fen Carex are binder-bound so you can add your own pages of notes and even begin a life-list!
+The books are now available for $24 each as we make room for Prairie Carex of the Upper Midwest.

 Wisconsin Wetlands researched were: Beulah Bog, Cedarburg Bog, Lima Bog, Spruce Lake Bog, Cherry Lake Sedge Meadow, Harrington Bog, Milwaukee River Tamarack Bog, Mauthe Lake Bog, Chiwaukee Prairie fens, Powell Marsh, and Surprise Lake Bog, &others.